 Bear in mind that when other associated costs like cremation and burial fees go up, you may come under pressure to keep down your own charges to compensate.

-As a rough guide you might typically expect around 10% or so of all the funerals you carry out to be covered by prepayment schemes, although this can vary quite a bit from one funeral director to the next.
+As a rough guide, one in three deceased people will have a funeral pre-payment plan, although this can vary quite a bit depending on the age of the deceased and where they lived.
 You'll normally receive payment from the plan provider reasonably promptly once you've carried out the funeral.

 Buy an existing business